elixir-nx/xla/builds/README.md

 ## Usage

-Run the build script, passing one of the defined variants.
+Run the build script, passing one of the defined targets.

 ```shell
 ./build.sh cuda12